 - If a Sim couple tries for baby three times and doesn’t get pregnant, I assume that one of the couple is infertile.
 I have them adopt at this point to fulfill their desire for a baby.
-If they want a second child, they can try again naturally up to three times.
+If they want a second child (and their aspiration allows for it), they can try again naturally up to three times.

 - Same-sex couples always adopt when they want children (unless one of them is abducted by aliens and gets pregnant that way).
-I don’t allow male Sims to get pregnant unless it’s via abduction (for realism).
+I don’t allow male Sims to get pregnant unless it’s via abduction.

 - I never give Sims the “super fertility” aspiration benefit because it results in way too many babies.
 I like my Sims to have twins only rarely, just like in real life.